 Notification Summaries

 Notification summaries show a bite-sized AI preview of app notifications.
-It provides a quick context, without needing to go through lengthy messages.
+It provides quick context without needing to go through lengthy messages.
 Summarised notifications appear when you pull down the Notification Center.
 You can tap on the banner to reveal all alerts.

 Writing Tools